modcomlearning/BackendAPI/README.md

 https://www.apachefriends.org/download.html

-After XAMPP installation, Create a Database named "ShopBackendAPI" and create two tables below are SQL for creating the Tables.
+After XAMPP installation, Create a Database named "BackendAPI" and create two tables below are SQL for creating the Tables.
+NB: You can use your existing Class Database

 Users Table